apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2026-25903"
+title="Deserialization of Untrusted Data in GetAsanaObject Processor" published="2026-02-16" severity="High"
+products="Apache NiFi"
+affectedVersions="1.1.0 to 2.7.2"
+fixedVersion="2.8.0"
+jira="NIFI-15567"
+pullRequest="10871"
+reporter="David Handermann" >}}

+Apache NiFi 1.1.0 through 2.7.2 are missing authorization when updating configuration properties on extension components that have specific Required Permissions based on the Restricted annotation.
+The Restricted annotation indicates additional privileges required to add the annotated component to the flow configuration, but framework authorization did not check restricted status when updating a component previously added.
+The missing authorization requires a more privileged user to add a restricted component to the flow configuration, but permits a less privileged user to make property configuration changes.
+Apache NiFi installations that do not implement different levels of authorization for Restricted components are not subject to this vulnerability because the framework enforces write permissions as the security boundary.
+Upgrading to Apache NiFi 2.8.0 is the recommended mitigation.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2025-66524"
 title="Deserialization of Untrusted Data in GetAsanaObject Processor" published="2025-12-19"